plausible/website/_posts/2020-06-30-server-logs-vs-javascript-based-web-analytics.md

 * Not blocked by privacy-friendly browsers, adblocking extensions and other content blockers
 * Counts even those visitors who disable JavaScript from their browsers
 * No third-party integrations needed

 ## Problems with server logs

+Google Analytics is the most popular client-side analytics tool on the web.
+It is installed on more than half of all websites.
 From speaking to many website owners over the last few weeks, server logs, in general, are not seen as an ideal replacement for Google Analytics by most.
-Some general opinions I heard most frequently:
+Here are some general opinions about server logs that I've heard most frequently:

 * Server logs are not pretty, not user friendly and the user experience is not the best.
-It is a bit of a pain to set up and the user interface is a little difficult to use and understand.
+It is a bit of a pain to set up and the user interface is a little bit difficult to use and understand.
 Many site owners want a plug and play solution.
-* Server logs stats are not accurate and they are very wrong compared to what people see in Google Analytics.
+* Server log stats are not accurate and they are very wrong when compared to what people see in tools such as Google Analytics.
 An overwhelming amount of website traffic is automated and comes from search engines, web crawlers and other bots.
-Huge differences in general and much higher stats in general.
 How to find signal-in-the-noise of server-side analytics and how to filter out bots are very time-consuming tasks.
 * Server logs don't provide richer information such as screen resolution, bounce rates, time on site and more
 * Despite many hosting providers such as Netlify and Cloudflare offering server-side analytics, many sites such as those on GitHub pages have no access to server logs at all.
 * Server logs only keep a limited amount of traffic data so you need a way to archive them before they are deleted.

 ## Are server-side analytics a realistic alternative to Google Analytics for the average website?

-Some web hosting package may come with server logs pre-installed and ready for you.
+Some web hosting packages may come with server logs pre-installed and ready to use.
 For most of the others, it is a bit more complicated process to get them set up.

 Trying to get the average website or business that is using Google Analytics right now to remove Google Analytics and switch to server-side analytics reminds of that [famous Hacker News comment](https://news.ycombinator.com/item?id=9224) about the announcement of Dropbox.